 Subject Matter Competence: Satisfied in one of the following ways

 - CSET Exam

-1. Education Specialist & Multiple Subject applicants are required to take and pass all three (3) subtests of the CSET Multiple Subjects exam
+1. Education Specialist & Multiple Subject: Passage of the CSET Multiple Subject exam

 - Complete an Approved Subject Matter Program